PieKing1215/SneakAnimation/README.md

 The modifier can be changed in the in-game config.<br>
 There is also an option to disable the smoothing entirely.<br>

+This mod does not change anything about sneaking other than the camera animation.

 This mod is client-side, so it does not need to be installed on the server for it to work.

 ### [Releases](https://github.com/PieKing1215/SneakAnimation/releases)